jacoblundeen/Coursera_Machine_Learning_Project/README.md

-# Coursera_Machine_Learning_Project
+# Practical Machine Learning Course Project
-This repository is for Courera's Practical Machine Learning end of course project.
+This project is an end of course project for Practical Machine Learning that is part of the Data Specialization course from Johns Hopkins University.
+It utilizes data collected from Bluetooth exercise devices such as Jawbone and Fitbit to predict the manner in which people performed exercises.